Prohibition: A Lesson Not Learned

 Dirty Harry Hates Jazz

-Before he became the Federal expert on marijuana, Harry noticed some of the criminals he had arrested for violent crimes, smoked hand rolled cigarettes that contained the leaves and flower buds of the cannabis plant.
-He began to search the Hearst newspapers for stories that linked reefer to violent crime.
+Before he became the Federal expert on marijuana, Harry noticed some of the criminals he had arrested for violent crimes, smoked hand-rolled cigarettes that contained the leaves and flower buds of the cannabis plant.
+He began to search the Hearst newspapers for stories that linked reefers to violent crime.

 Within a few years, the public knew that one puff from a marijuana cigarette led to addiction, psychosis, violent crime, moral decay, and death.
 Americans who read the sensational stories in the Hearst publications or listened to the public safety announcements on the radio accepted Harry’s ravings as truth.